pvldgt/old_school_snake_game/README.md

 # old_school_snake_game

-This project is build based upon a lesson in the "100 days of code" course on Udemy https://www.udemy.com/course/100-days-of-code/learn/lecture/20356587#overvie
+This project is built based upon a lesson in the "100 days of code" course on Udemy https://www.udemy.com/course/100-days-of-code/learn/lecture/20356587#overvie

 However, the lesson only provides some basics.